mdcpp/static-binary-zoo/README.md

 # static-binary-zoo

 A set of Dockerfiles to statically cross-compile various "hacker tools" using [musl-cross-make](https://github.com/richfelker/musl-cross-make).
-This is a work in progress, and I'll be adding recipes and further documentation over time.
+This is a work in progress, and more tools and libraries will be added over time.

 ## Usage